David Stevens, MD, MA (Ethics), President

-Dr. David Stevens is the Executive Director for the American Academy of Medical Ethics and Chief Executive Officer of the Christian Medical & Dental Associations.
+Dr. David Stevens is the President for the American Academy of Medical Ethics and Chief Executive Officer of the Christian Medical & Dental Associations.
 Dr. Stevens has conducted several interviews, including CBS Evening News, ABC World News, MSNBC, BBC-World Television, CNN Sunday Morning, Newsweek, FOX News, PAX-Television, Tech TV, Associated Press, JAMA, USA Today, Family News in Focus, National Public Radio and many other national outlets.
 Prior to his service with CMDA, Dr. Stevens served as medical director of Samaritan’s Purse.
 In Somalia, Dr. Stevens led an emergency medical team that treated 45,000 suffering Somalis in the midst of war.
 In the Sudan, medical teams under his leadership treated over 25,000 villagers to stop the spread of an epidemic.
 From 1981 to 1991, Dr. Stevens was a missionary doctor at Tenwek Hospital in Bomet, Kenya where he served as Medical Superintendent and Executive Officer.
 At Tenwek, he directed a $4 million development plan, secured the installation of an $850,000 hydroelectric plant, oversaw the start of a nursing school and doubled the size of the hospital.
 The community healthcare and development programs he designed at Tenwek are currently reaching more than 100,000 Kenyans and serve as an example of what medical outreach in the developing world can accomplish.

 Dr. Stevens’ experiences provide rich illustrations for inspirational and educational presentations at seminars, medical schools, conferences and churches.
 His topics include stem cell research, human cloning, genetics, faith and health, physician-assisted suicide, international and community-based healthcare, emergency medical relief, abortion and other medically related subjects.
 He is the author of Jesus, MD and Beyond Medicine, co-author of Leadership Proverbs, a regular contributor for East TN Medical News and writes many chapters and magazine articles.
 He is in demand to preach at local churches and mission conferences.
 Dr. Stevens holds degrees from Asbury University, is an AOA graduate of the University of Louisville School of Medicine and is board certified in family practice.
 He earned a master’s degree in bioethics from Trinity International University in 2002, serves on the board of World Gospel Mission and is vice chair of the board of Asbury University.
 He has regularly taught at the Christian Medical & Dental Associations' educational seminars for missionary physicians and dentists in Kenya, Malaysia and other forums.
 He currently serves as a Fellow of the Biotechnology Policy Council of the Wilberforce Forum.
 Dr. Stevens and his wife, Jody, have a son, Jason, and two daughters, Jessica and Stacy, and four grandchildren.